akhalikov/infra/README.md

 #### hello-hibernate

-* Bootstrap Hibernate5 SessionFactory (native)
+* Hibernate 5 native bootstrap
 * Use annotations to provide mapping information
 * Use the Hibernate native APIs for transactions

 #### hibernate-cache
-* Examples of bootstrapping Hibernate SessionFactory
+* Hibernate 5 native bootstrap
 * Example of using HSQLDB in-memory database for unit-tests
+* Hibernate and EhCache as L2-cache
 * Hibernate and Memcached as L2-cache (https://github.com/mihaicostin/hibernate-l2-memcached)
-* Hibernate and EhCache as L2-cache
 * Hibernate with multiple L2-caches (EhCache & Memcached)

 ### spring-examples